jasfertoh/jasfertoh/README.md

-<h3 align="center"> Hey 👋, I'm Jaskirat!</h3>
+<h3 align="center"> Hey 👋, I'm Jasfer!</h3>

 <h3 align="center">About Me!</h3>
 <p align="center">
-I'm a 1st year student pursuing a Diploma in Information Technology 🎓 from Guru Gobind Singh Indraprastha University 🏛.
+I'm a 1st year student pursuing a Diploma in Information Technology 🎓 from Nanyang Polytechnic 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems✨..
-I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms skills 🤓.
+I'm currently into Web Development 🕸️ and working on my front-end development skills.
 </p>

 - 🤝 I’m looking to collaborate on more open source projects